Stories are incredibly important to us.

 Why this happened or that happened.

-Why I am this way or you are that way.
+Why I am this way and you are that way.

-We tell ourselves stories to make sense of what is happening in our lives.
+And we tell them to make sense of what is happening.

-Sometimes we’re unaware that we’re doing this because it’s habitual and often unconscious.
-But the stories we tell about ourselves and about others and about our circumstances and their circumstances impact us.
+The stories we tell about ourselves and about others, about our circumstances and their circumstances, impact us.

 They can make or break relationships.

-They can make or break our sense of wholeness and how we function.
+They can make or break our sense of wholeness and whether or not we thrive.

-They can lead one person to love and one person to hate.
+They can lead us to love or to hate.

-But the stories we tell ourselves today don’t have to be the stories we tell tomorrow.
+But…the stories we tell ourselves today don’t have to be the stories we tell ourselves tomorrow.

 Our stories can change.